wildwinter/dink/README.md

     // If true, outputs the strings file (xlsx) "outputLocalization": false,

-    // If true, outputs the voice file (xlsx) "outputRecordingScript": false,
+    // If true, outputs the recording script file (xlsx) "outputRecordingScript": false,

     // If true, outputs the writing status file (xlsx)